ppetrovtv/pine_script_docs/source/language/Expressions_declarations_and_statements.rst

 It is possible to ignore the resulting value of an ``if`` statement (``var_declarationX =`` can be omited).
-It may be useful if you need the side effect of the expression, for example in :doc:`strategy trading<Strategies>`:
+It may be useful if you need the side effect of the expression, for example in :doc:`strategy trading</essential/Strategies>`:

 ::